openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

 Installation of Devstack
 ========================

-Follow the instructions provided in the following document to set up your own Devstack deployment.
+Follow the instructions provided in the following documentation to set up your own Devstack deployment.

     http://docs.openstack.org/developer/devstack/guides/single-machine.html